attilammagyar/mpe-emulator/README.md

-of VST 3 decided to take several steps backward and break MIDI by implementing controller handling based on a workaround that was used by VST 2 plugin developers to mimic MIDI CC support for host applications that don't implement it properly (like, for example, some versions of
+of VST 3 decided to take several steps backward and break MIDI by implementing controller handling based on a workaround that was used by VST 2 plugin developers to mimic MIDI CC support for host applications that don't implement it properly (like, for example, [FL Studio](#bugs-known-fl-studio)).
-[FL Studio](#bugs-known-fl-studio-21)).
 Then when both plugin developers and MIDI plugin users pushed them, they added another workaround (named `LegacyMIDICCOutEvent`) to the protocol, which makes it possible for VST 3 plugins to output MIDI CC events, but now the sequentiality of MIDI events is broken for VST 3 plugins both on the input and consequently on the output side.

 <a href="#toc">Table of Contents</a>